 The world's first artificial womb for humans

-Scientists in the Netherlands say they are within 10 years of developing an artificial womb that could save the lives of premature babies.
+Scientists in the Netherlands say they are within 10 years of creating a 'second' womb for premature babies.

-Premature birth, before 37 weeks, is globally the biggest cause of death among newborns.

-But, the development also raises ethical questions about the future of baby making.

 -